Reading Time | 3 mins 30th October 2024

 Share this article

-This was a Budget of big numbers …..not least of which was a £40 billion increase in taxes.
-On the other side, there was an announcement of a £22.6 billion increase in the “day-to-day health budget” aimed at bringing down NHS waiting lists and increasing capacity.
+The Autumn Budget 2024 was a Budget of some big numbers …..a total of £40 billion increase in taxes and, on the other side, an announcement of a £22.6 billion increase in the “day-to-day health budget” aimed at bringing down NHS waiting lists and increasing capacity.

 Employer’s National Insurance